-The 33-year-old forward, who announced his retirement on Tuesday, claimed his wonderstrike in St Etienne was the best goal of his career, and one that changed how people view him.
+The 33-year-old forward, who announced his retirement on Tuesday, believes that his wonderstrike in Saint-Etienne as an 18-year-old was the best goal of his glittering career

 The 33-year-old former Liverpool, Real Madrid and Manchester United forward announced on Tuesday that he will hang up his boots at the end of the current campaign.